pmndrs/zustand/docs/guides/typescript.md

 }
 ```

-You can also make an abstract `createBoundedUseStore` generator function if you need to create bounded `useStore` hooks often and want to DRY things up...
+You can also make an abstract `createBoundedUseStore` function if you need to create bounded `useStore` hooks often and want to DRY things up...

 ```ts
 import { useStore, StoreApi } from 'zustand'